Armaan1804/Capstone-Project/README.md

 ### Queue System
 The application uses a simple in-memory queue for demo purposes.
 For production, consider implementing Redis-based queues.

-### OCR Processing
+### PDF Processing
-Currently uses mock OCR processing.
-Integrate with services like Tesseract.js or cloud OCR APIs for production.
+Uses pdf-parse library to extract text from PDF documents.
+For image-based PDFs or scanned documents, consider integrating Tesseract.js or cloud OCR services.

 ### File Storage
 Files are stored locally in the `uploads` directory.
 For production, consider cloud storage solutions.